Alignak-monitoring/alignak-doc/source/01_introduction/about.rst

    * Easy to migrate from Nagios : we want Nagios configuration and plugins to work in Alignak so that it is a "in place" replacement.
      Plugins provide great flexibility and are a big legacy codebase to use.
 It would be a shame not to use all this community work
    * Multi-platform : python is available in a lot of OS.
 We try to write generic code to keep this possible.
    * Utf8 compliant : python is here to do that.
-For now Alignak is compatible with 2.6-2.7 version but python 3.X is even more character encoding friendly.
+For now Alignak is compatible with 2.6-2.7 version but will work with python 3.x in the future.
    * Independent from other monitoring solution : our goal is to provide a modular *tool* that can integrate with others through standard interfaces).
 Flexibility first.
    * Flexible : in an architecture point view.
 It is very close to our scalability wish.
 Cloud computing is make architecture moving a lot, we have to fit to it.
    * Fun to code : python ensure good code readability.
 Adding code should not be a pain when developing.